Oluwatomi-Omotoso/Emotion-Detector/OMOTOSO_23CG034133_Emotion_detector_web_app/ReadMe.md

 Includes both:

 - A custom CNN model.
 (You can find it here: )
-- A deepFake fallback model (Just in case the CNN model has issues.)
+- A deepFace fallback model (Just in case the CNN model has issues.)

 ## How to run it

-To test it out lon your own machine:
+To test it out on your own machine:

 - Clone the repo:
   git clone https://github.com/Oluwatomi-Omotoso/Emotion-Detector/tree/main/OMOTOSO_23CG034133_Emotion_detector_web_app.git